serebrov/notes/2013-06-11-amazon-nosql-review.md

   up, operate, and scale.

-Amazon's review for big data solutions
+Amazon's review of big data solutions
 --------------------------------------------
 Amazon's review [Big Data on AWS](http://aws.amazon.com/big-data/) mentions only DynamoDB and Elastic Map Reduce (based on Hadoop) as tools for big data